oracle/terraform-provider-oci/website/docs/d/load_balancer_certificates.html.markdown

 ---

 # Data Source: oci_load_balancer_certificates
-The Certificates data source allows access to the list of OCI certificates
+The `oci_load_balancer_certificates` data source allows access to the list of OCI certificates

 Lists all SSL certificates bundles associated with a given load balancer.